djk/doug.scot/_posts/2021-10-24-style-guide.markdown

 categories: guide
 ---

+Testing out this blog thing.

 # Hello!

-Testing out this blog thing.
+Ny name is Doug and I the last time I wrote a blog post was genuinely twenty years ago.